Deathspike/animesync/README.md

 * `socks5://example.com`
 * `socks5://username:password@example.com`

-Note that *CrunchyRoll* and *Funimation* are USA-based.
+Note that *Crunchyroll* and *Funimation* are USA-based.
 So I recommend a USA-based proxy.

 #### NordVPN